 ‘The Funeral’ by John Donne is a three-stanza poem that is divided into sets of eight lines, or octaves.
 Each of these octaves conforms to a consistent rhyming pattern of ABABCDCD.
 In regards to the meter, the first five lines of each stanza remain the same, following a pattern of 10, 4,10, 10, and 6.
 The remaining three vary though, sometimes sticking to around 10 syllables, other times stretching out to fourteen.

 The most important image of this text is the manacle of hair the speaker wears around his wrist.
 It goes through an important transformation in stanzas.
-First, it appears as some sort of bracelet-like reliquary, a remembrance of a pure, much loved woman.
-As the poem progresses though the speaker’s tone shifts and the reader’s perception of the hair changes.
+First, it appears as some sort of bracelet-like reliquary, a remembrance of a pure, much-loved woman.
+As the poem progresses through the speaker’s tone shifts and the reader’s perception of the hair changes.